wfdoran/python-learn/lesson5.md

 ### Comparing Floats

-All of comparisons we have done involve integers.
-Things can get more complicated when comparing other variable types.
+All of comparisons above involve integers.
+Things can get more complicated with other variable types.

 ```python
 print(0.33333333333333333333333 == 1/3)